Emile666/W3230_stm8s105/README.md

 The idea is to use the secondary temperature probe to measure the fridge air temperature or the temperature of a smaller thermal mass (water or sand) in the fridge.
 This should respond faster to the temperature fluctuations than the beer.
 By carefully limiting how far this temperature is allowed to deviate from the setpoint, it should be possible to limit the over/under-shoot that can occur as the heater/cooler continues to operate until the beer has reached the setpoint.<br>
 The correct value for **hy2** will be dependent of the specific setup (and also the *hy* value) and will need to be set by trial and error or by analyzing how much over/under-shoot is seen and how far off setpoint the fridge temperature will go.
 This is a double edged sword, you do not want to set too tight hysteresis for the second temp probe as it will put more stress on the compressor and may make it harder to reach setpoint.
 But you also want to constrain it enough to be effective.
 Err on the safe side to begin with (using a larger **hy2** setting) and constrain it more as needed.

 It should also be noted, that it would be a very good idea to make sure the two temperature probes are calibrated (at least in respect to each other) around the setpoint.
-See table 4
+See also table 4.

 To enable use of the second temp probe in the thermostat logic (i.e. to enable **hy2** limits on temperature2), set **Pb2** to 1.
 Even with with it disabled it is still possible to switch to display the second temperature input using a short press on the power button.